rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 Testing requirements: valgrind, etc. Any specific test to focus on, e.g. longevity testing, etc.

-What specific component tests should be run.
+What specific component tests should be run?

+### Example statement

+Both HAL wrapper and 3rd party software implementations should prioritize robust memory management to guarantee leak-free and corruption-resistant operation.

 ## Licensing